playnet-public/gocmd-template/README.md

 The Makefile is configurable to some extent by providing variables at the top.
 Any further changes should be thought of carefully as they might brake CI/CD compatibility.

-One project might contain multiple tools whose main packages reside under `bin`.
-Other packages go directly into the root directory.
+One project might contain multiple tools whose main packages reside under `cmd`.
+Other packages like libraries go into the `pkg` directory.
 Single projects can be handled by calling `make toolname maketarget` like for example:
 ```
 make template dev